 Lack of Sleep in Modern Times

 With my goal of spending less time on my smartphone, I’m working on increasing my personal productivity.
 For me, personal productivity is how I complete and evaluate my goals to achieve my vision.
 Our lack of sleep has become a national issue, the CDC has called it a public health epidemic.
-This lack of sleep can cause decreased in mental and physical abilities and who wants that?
+This lack of sleep can cause a decrease in mental and physical abilities and who wants that?

 The Science of Why We Sleep